berlinplan/berlinplan.github.io/readme.md

 > <sub> 3.
 Early sexual activity can lead to unstable relationships and marriages when children grow up, which may contribute to lower birth rates and an aging population (10, 11, 12, 13, 14). </sub>

-#### 3. Why does an aging population and labor shortage lead to exploitation?
+#### 3. How does an aging population and labor shortage contribute to international inequality & exploitation?

-> <sub> An aging population can lead to economic collapse due to a lack of workers and skilled labor (15).
-Many migrants come from impoverished third-world countries (16), which can have consequences for their countries of origin such as economic disadvantages due to the loss of young workers, loss of highly qualified professionals (especially in healthcare), and social problems for children who have been left behind or have not grown up in large families (17).
-Remittances and money transfers may be blocked or subjected to UN sanctions (18), and poor countries often have negative trade balances with industrialized countries (19).
-A negative trade balance (more imports than exports) leads to unemployment and capital outflow (20).
-Exploitation is defined as inappropriate use, especially of manpower and resources, and in Marxist theories, it is more precisely defined as the appropriation of someone else's labor (21). </sub>
+> <sub> An aging population's lack of workers and skilled labor in Industrial Countries can lead to economic collapse in third-world countries, from where migrants originate.
+This situation results in economic disadvantages, the loss of qualified professionals (especially in healthcare), and social problems for children who are left behind or do not grow up in large families.
+Remittances and money transfers may be blocked or face UN sanctions, while poor countries often experience negative trade balances with industrialized nations.
+Negative trade balances contribute to unemployment and capital outflow.
+Exploitation, as defined by Marxist theories, involves the inappropriate use of manpower and resources, specifically the appropriation of someone else's labor and contributes to increased international inequality (15,16,17,18,19,20,21, 22)  </sub>

-#### 4. Does exploitation contribute to international inequality?

-> <sub> Exploitation contributes to increased international inequality (22).
+#### 5. Can international inequality only be reduced through violent shocks?

  Walter Scheidel, in his study tracing the global history of inequality from the Stone Age to today, shows that it never diminishes peacefully; violent shocks are needed to reduce inequality.
 For example, blanket bombing from the American air fleet and the use of atomic bombs led to a decline in social inequality (23).</sub>

-#### 5. Can international inequality only be reduced through violent shocks?

 > <sub> French colonization in Haiti ended only after the Haitian slaves rebelled, resulting in the Haitian Massacre, which claimed the lives of 75,000 white French and 350,000 Haitians (24). </sub>

 > <sub> The end of slavery in the United States was due to slave uprisings and economic interests (25). </sub>